-H.1.2 Connection Between Stages of Radioactive Waste (RAW) Management
+H.1.2 Connection between Stages of Radioactive Waste (RAW) Management

-A "Generic catalogue of radioactive waste for its treatment and conditioning" has been issued in 2003.
-This document provides the basic information for correct identification and categorization of RAW during packaging and handover, or during takeover for the purpose of treatment and conditioning in the relevant technological facility.
-The document also defines principles and conditions for RAW acceptance to be treated and conditioned so as to meet the requirements for creating a product during the treatment and conditioning of these RAW, which would comply with criteria for permanent disposal in RÚ RAW Mochovce and would not endanger safety operating personnel during any further manipulations of RAW including transports.
+Basic information for correct identification and categorization of RAW during packaging and handover, or during takeover for the purpose of treatment and conditioning in the relevant technological facility provides document "Generic cataloque of radioactive waste" (PP 15-INŠ-001, rev. 3), which was prepared by JAVYS, a. s.

+The document also defines principles and conditions for RAW acceptance to be treated and conditioned so as to meet the requirements for creating a product during the treatment and conditioning of these RAW, which would comply with criteria for permanent disposal in RÚ RAO Mochovce and would not endanger safety operating personnel during any further manipulations of RAW including transports.
 The criteria of acceptance are included in limits and conditions of relevant installation.